eloquent/phony/CONTRIBUTING.md

 ## Tests

-- Run the tests with `vendor/bin/archer t path/to/tests`, or simply `vendor/bin/archer` to run the entire suite.
+- Run the tests with `make test`.
-- Generate a coverage report with `vendor/bin/archer c path/to/tests`, or simply `vendor/bin/archer c` to generate coverage for the entire suite.
-The coverage report will be created at `artifacts/tests/coverage/index.html`.
+- Generate a coverage report with `make coverage`.
+- Run the example test suites with `make examples`.
-- Run the integration tests with `test/integration/run-all`.
-Each test suite has one passing, and one failing test.
+- Run the integration tests with `make integration`.
+Each test suite has one passing test, and one failing test.
 This demonstrates *Phony*'s output.
-- Run the benchmarks with `vendor/bin/athletic -p test/benchmarks`.
-This
-  compares *Phony*'s performance with other mocking frameworks.
+- Run the benchmarks with `make benchmarks`.
+This compares *Phony*'s performance with other mocking frameworks.